 Getting new customers for your IoT company… How difficult can it really be?

-Instead of guessing what works and what doesn’t, we decided to analyze some of the top Internet of Things (IoT) companies in Europe and Northern America to see what they are doing to acquire more customers.
+We decided to analyze some of the top Internet of Things (IoT) companies in Europe and Northern America to see what they are doing to acquire more customers.

 The key learnings in this article will help you identify the most effective strategies, tactics, and tools that drive results.
-We also suggest some improvements to the strategies and tactics discussed in this article.
+We also suggest some improvements to what these companies are doing.

-As the Internet of Things have such a wide range of applications and can be used in many different industries, we picked companies that are a mix of companies.
+As the Internet of Things has such a wide range of applications and can be used in many different industries, we picked companies that are a mix of companies.

 We decided to focus on the following categories: